SchemaStore/schemastore/CONTRIBUTING.md

   - Add positive/negative tests
   - Refactor to pass under strict mode

 Most people want to add a new schema.
 For steps on how to do this, read the [How to add a JSON Schema that's hosted in this repository](#how-to-add-a-json-schema-thats-hosted-in-this-repository) section below.
+Find instructions for other tasks under the [How To](#how-to) section.

 If you want to contribute, but not sure what needs fixing, see the [help wanted](https://github.com/SchemaStore/schemastore/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22) and [good first issue](https://github.com/SchemaStore/schemastore/issues?q=is%3Aopen+label%3A%22good+first+issue%22+sort%3Aupdated-desc) labels on GitHub.

 ## Overview

 Schema files are located in `src/schemas/json`.
 Each schema file has a corresponding entry in the [Schema Catalog](src/api/json/catalog.json).
 Each catalog entry has a `fileMatch` field.
-IDEs use this field to know which files the schema should be used for (in autocompletion).
+IDEs and language servers use this field to know which files the schema should be used for (in autocompletion).

 Some schema files have associated positive and negative tests, located at `src/test` and `src/negative_test`, respectively.
 These tests may be in JSON, YAML, or TOML format.